 The LPDF is a group of the country's leading land promoters and developers.
 LPDF members specialise in the promotion and development of predominately-strategic land across the UK.
-Projects range in size from circa 30 new homes at the smaller end to 5,000-10,000 new homes with the necessary associated supporting community facilities, employment and infrastructure.
+Projects range in size from circa 200 new homes at the smaller end to 5,000-10,000 new homes, with supporting community facilities, employment and infrastructure, at the strategic end of the scale.

-LPDF members work closely with public authorities; landowners (including private individuals; institutions; charities; public sector bodies and agencies); key stakeholders; local communities; and housebuilders to boost the supply of housing land and therefore new, private and affordable homes across the UK.
-Members support the Government's clearly stated number one domestic priority in delivering well designed new homes and communities.
+LPDF members work closely with public authorities; landowners (including private individuals; institutions; charities; public sector bodies and agencies); key stakeholders; local communities; and housebuilders to boost the supply of housing land and therefore new private and affordable homes across the UK.